juriad/advent2021/README.md

 What I was not prepared for was the fact that the infinite image flips from dark to light and back.
 This was still simple to fix and submit the correct answer.

+## Day 21 - PureScript

+PureScript is basically Haskell; the challenge here was to use different environment and modules as it transpiles to JavaScript.
+The language requires quite big setup - not just a single file to run.
+The compiler was very helpful both with error descriptions and suggestions for fixing problems with packages.

+I was wondering if I should model the process of rolling the die with monads but after seeing the second part I am glad that I did not do it.
+There were just so many options for the second part - it could have been different number of players or some pseudorandom dice.
+The second part was fun, it reminded me Fibonacci sequence and dynamic programming.
+A slight annoyance was the work with big numbers but hey, there was a module for that.
+The solution is not very fast - probably due to using immutable structures - but that is the default in FP languages.

 # Lists

 ## Language pool